malachid/capstan-gradle-example-java/README.md

 This is an example [Capstan](https://github.com/cloudius-systems/capstan) project for building and running Java applications on [OSv](http://osv.io/).

+NOTE: This is tweaked from [the official Maven example](https://github.com/cloudius-systems/capstan-example-java).

 To try it out, first install Capstan:

 ``` sh